PN Hospital Way-finder

 That a “normal” result is situational, especially in renal impairment with an ageing population.

 That providers often have only a single test result to consider.

 The impact of the multi-disciplinary team – other members of the team may order tests that still need to be individually assessed.

-RenalQ comments have been attached to lab results issued to over 100 providers in the MidCentral region since March 2015, with good feedback.
+RenalQ comments have been attached to lab results issued to over 100 providers in the MidCentral region since March 2015.